tmforum/Integration-Program-TIP---mtop/mtosi_2.0/main/ProductDescription/README.txt

 a directory specific to this DDP.
 Do not work that way, since this will break the PDF documents cross-links.)

-Each DDP contains a copy of release notes contained in the ProductDescription directory.
-This set of release notes contains a detailed list of the documents contained in the whole of the MTOSI 2.0 release at the time and date that the DDP zipfile was created.
-If you have downloaded and extracted DDPs from the same release date and time, it is highly likely that each of the DDP specific release notes will be the same.
+As opposed to this README.txt file, the Release Notes document "RN306_MTOSI_Release2.0.pdf" is NOT present in any of the DDP packages.
+Instead, it is available as a standalone document in the TMF space.
+Please refer to this Release Notes for a complete and detailed list of the documents contained in the whole of the MTOSI 2.0 release.

 ----------